tauri-apps/tauri/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Proton
+about: Suggest an idea for Tauri
 title: ''
 labels: feature request
 assignees: ''